 An electric cooperative is a not-for-profit electric utility that is owned by the members it serves.

 To apply for service at a location currently being served by Pee Dee Electric, you will need the following information: the physical address of the location where you need service; a valid driver's license; social security number and mailing address.
-You will also need to provide the 7-digit number located on the faceplate of the meter that is installed at your service location.

 To apply for 'New' service, as in the case of new construction, or new home site that does not currently have a meter installed, you will need the following information at the time application is made: the physical address of the location where service is to be constructed, if available; a name and address for where all bills and documentation should be mailed; valid driver's license, and social security number.
 An appointment will be scheduled for one of our Staking Technicians to conduct a site visit to assess what will be necessary for construction of the service.
-At that time, a work order will be generated to begin the process.

 A security deposit will be collected in advance of service connection or at any subsequent time when the Cooperative determines that a deposit is needed to ensure payment of bills.
 As an alternative, the Cooperative will accept one of the following: (1) A satisfactory credit risk assessment acceptable to the Cooperative; or (2) a parent or legal guardian who is a member in good standing may guarantee payment of the applicant's bill.